CreamR/GMZchartsReport/README.md

 # GMZchartsReport
-my first echats project for the undergraduate composition of mine.
+my first echats project for the undergraduate composition.